isovector/certainty-by-construction/src/book/1-agda.lagda.md

 has type Bool × Bool
 ```

-Agda is telling us off, for writing down `type:PrimaryColor` when we should have
+Agda is telling us off for writing `type:PrimaryColor` when we should have
 written `type:Bool`.
-The language knows this should be a `type:Bool` since our type claims
+Amazingly, Agda *knows* that this type must be `type:Bool`,
+and all its doing is checking if we wrote down the correct thing.
+Which we
+didn't.

+How does Agda know this?
+Because we wrote the type of `def:bad-tuple` as
-to be a `type:Bool × Bool`.
-You will notice this is all a bit stupid.
-If Agda knows
+`expr:Bool × Bool`.
+You will notice this situation is all a bit stupid.
+If Agda
-what exactly what we should write into this hole, and yells at us if we don't do
+knows what exactly what we should write into this hole, and yells at us if we
-it properly, why do we have to do it at all?
-As it happens, we don't!
+don't do it properly, why do we have to do it at all?

+As it happens, we don't.

 Instead, in any expression, we can leave behind an underscore, asking Agda to
 make an informed decision and fill it in for us.
 Thus, we can write the